Basic Psychology Words About Human Behavior Everyone Should Know

 Receiving a diagnosis can feel scary, comforting, confusing, or cause mixed emotions.
 How you feel about a diagnosis can be a personal experience and may vary based on the individual.
 A diagnosis is often a formal way of identifying one's needs and providing a foundation for treatment.

 Depending on the condition, psychologists and psychiatrists might approach diagnosis through lab tests or in-depth assessments.
-You can find the criteria for diagnosing many mental health conditions in a book called the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+The criteria for diagnosing many mental health conditions are found in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 Getty/AnnaStills